hemminger8/vw-starter-kit/README.md

 	font-size: 1.2px;
 }
 ```
-The max scale trick is particularly useful when you have a max width for your layout, i.e. at some point the layout stops scaling and you just center it and fill in the extra space on the sides with some color or tecture.
+The max scale trick is particularly useful when you have a max width for your layout, i.e. at some point the layout stops scaling and you just center it and fill in the extra space on the sides with some color or texture.

 Now don't forget that you have to set the font-size for each breakpoint.
 ```scss